Hi chasjernigan, Welcome to 2carpros

 Raise and support the vehicle.

 Remove the drain plug and drain fluid.
-Allow at least 5 minutes for the fluid to drain completely.
+Allow at least five minutes for the fluid to drain completely.

 Remove the gasket from the drain plug and discard.